 Our students will value ethical practice, cultural responsiveness, and inclusiveness.
 In addition to working with people, groups, and populations, our students will learn to navigate the complexities of the systems in which they will work and then proceed to work towards systemic change with people and their communities.
-"Thread courses" with a concentrated focus on collaboration are: Reflective Professionals, Responsive Professionals, Engaged Professionals, as well as the Practice Immersions in Adult Physical Rehabilitation, Mental Health, Pediatrics, and Productive Aging and Geriatrics.
+"Thread courses" with a concentrated focus on collaboration are: Reflections in Practice, Communication in Practice, Facilitating Transformational Change in Practice, as well as the Practice Immersions in Adult Physical Rehabilitation, Mental Health, Pediatrics, and Productive Aging and Geriatrics.